-The case concerned the arbitrary and excessively long detention of the applicant, a Russian national, awaiting extradition to Russia from Czechia.
+The case concerned the arbitrary and excessively long detention of the applicant, a Russian national, awaiting extradition to Russia from the Czech Republic.
 The applicant lodged an application for asylum and the extradition proceedings were halted, however, he remained in detention during the duration of the asylum proceedings and following their rejection he was extradited.